Running PHP applications

 My PHP application doesn't work.
 What should I do?

 The first thing you should do is to have a look at the error log file written by Apache.
 You can find the error log files under

 Simply log in to webbi03(with ssh people.ee.ethz.ch).

 Can I have my own PHP settings (php.ini)?

 Yes you can.
 That's one of the advantages of our setup.

-Create a .php subdirectory in your home directory (mkdir ~/.php) and put a php.ini file in this subdirectory.
-For a list of the parameters you can set in php.ini, have a look at http://www.php.net/manual/en/ini.php
+Create a .user.ini file in your public_html (touch ~/public_html/.user.ini).
+For a list of the parameters you can set in .user.ini, have a look at http://www.php.net/manual/en/ini.php

-Please note that PHP only reads the settings from your php.ini when the PHP interpreter starts for the first time, so to make sure your changes to your php.ini become effective, you can either wait for the next day (see the question below about the lifetime of your PHP processes) or manually kill your current PHP process(es) - they are automatically restarted by mod_fastcgi:
+Please note that PHP only reads the settings from your .user.ini when the PHP interpreter starts for the first time, so to make sure your changes to your .user.ini become effective, you can either wait for the next day (see the question below about the lifetime of your PHP processes) or manually kill your current PHP process(es) - they are automatically restarted by mod_fastcgi:

 What about PHP security (file permissions etc.)?